 Discuss the importance of washing our hands before coming into contact with a client.

-Hand washing is the most important and affective method in preventing and stopping the spread of infections and protecting the client against micro-organisms, that’s why it is very important to wash my hands before and after meeting a client. hygiene, I am preventing the spread of infections from my hands to the patient.
-The spread of infectionsthe health (financial) and on patient and the patient’s family financial losses.
+Hand washing is the most important and affective method in preventing and stopping the spread of infections and protecting the client against micro-organisms, that’s why it is very important to wash my hands before and after meeting a client.
+By performing proper handy hygiene, I am preventing the spread of infections from my hands to the patient.
+The spread of infections can cause a huge impact on the health care system (financial) and on patient and the patient’s family financial losses.

 What are the 5 moments for hand hygiene? give examples of when you would use these in the workplace with a client?

 1. Before touching a client: to prevent the patient from being colonized with health care-associated microorganisms, hand wash must take place before touching the patient or entering the client zone.
 The patient zone contains the patient and his /her immediate surroundings, including surface touched by the patient such as the bed rails, infusion tubing and surfaces frequently touched by staff such as monitors, knobs, and buttons.

-.
+Examples after touching a person’s skin, after helping a patient with personal care, after taking a pulse and blood pressure.

 2. Before a clean/aseptic procedure: hands hygiene is critical to prevent HCAI.
 Hand hygiene should take place between the last exposure to a surface and immediately before access to a critical site with combined infectious risk.
 Example before catheter insertion, wound dressing, food preparation and medications.

+Examples when providing skin lesion care, changing wound dressings or giving injections, catheter insertion, opening a vascular access system or drainage system aspiration secretions.

 3. After body fluid exposure risk: After performing a task associated with exposing hands to body fluids, hands hygiene must take place instantly and before a new hand-to-hand-surface exposure, even if you stay within the patient zone.
 This action reduces both risk within the patient zone, it reduces both risk of being colonized or infected by infectious agent and the risk of transmitting microorganisms from a colonized to a clean body site within the same patient. examples: after drawing and manipulating blood, clearing up urine, feces, and handling waste.

+Examples when providing oral/dental care, instilling eye drops, cleaning up urine, faeces or vomit, handling waste and visibly soiled equipment or surfaces, soiled bed linen, lavatories, urinals, bedpans and medical instruments.

 4. After touching a patient: after touching the patient and before touching the object in an area outside the patient, hands hygiene is important to minimize the risk of dissemination to the healthcare environment.
 This action also protects you by significantly reducing contamination of your hands with the flora from the patient.
 Examples after shaking hands, helping a patient to move around, clinical examination.

+Examples, after helping a patient get washed, dressed. helping a patient move around.
+After shaking hands or touching person’s skin

 5. After touching patient surroundings: the final moment for hands hygiene occurs between hands exposure to a surface in the patient zone and subsequently hand exposure to a surface in the area outside the patient, but without touching the patient.
 Hand hygiene is required in this moment since exposure to patients, even without physical touch with the patients, is associated with hand contamination.
 Examples after changing bed linen, perfusion speed adjustment.

+Examples when I am leaving the patient immediate surroundings such as bed space, bedroom or home, after touching any object or furniture personal items belonging to the patient am taking care of, even if I didn’t directly touch the person.